phnx-im/docs/src/spec/authentication_service.md

 For this endpoint, the AS also accepts authentication by federated clients.
 If the `client_id` in the client credential indicates that the client belongs to a federated homeserver, the AS looks up the authentication key material of that client's AS using the [corresponding endpoint](./authentication_service.md#get-as-credentials), or looks the key material up in its local cache.
 The AS then uses that key material to verify the query.

 * Client Credential
+* No Privacy Pass token required (obviously, as this is about obtaining tokens)